A woman is about to throw a tennis ball for her dog

 Use a Parasite Treatment

 Finally, protect your dog consistently with a monthly, broad-spectrum parasite preventive.
-HEARTGARD® Plus (ivermectin/pyrantel) treats and controls roundworms and hookworms as well as prevents heartworm disease.
+HEARTGARD Plus chews treat and control roundworms and hookworms as well as prevent heartworm disease.
 HEARTGARD Plus chews are safe for use in dogs as young as 6 weeks of age.